Author: Kelsey Fox

 Long Beach, California

-California State University, Long Beach is located so close to the Pacific Ocean it’s actually nicknamed “The Beach.”
-Eight academic colleges make up the university.
-Together they offer:
+One of the most popular beach colleges, California State University, Long Beach, is so close to the Pacific Ocean that it’s actually nicknamed “The Beach.”
+Eight academic colleges make up the public research university.
+Together, they offer:

 - 81 undergraduate degrees

 - three doctoral degrees